 The days, week, and months immediately following a motorcycle accident can be stressful and confusing.
 Between doctors, specialists, insurance adjusters, and work or school, the aftermath of a serious accident can be overwhelming.
 Fortunately, there are many ways that an attorney can help victims, including the following:

 If you have been hurt in an accident, you should be certain to keep in mind that it is best to speak to an attorney as soon as you, because any delay could result in the loss or destruction of evidence that is essential to your claim.
-In addition, Pennsylvania personal injury claims are subject to a strict ,2 which means that waiting to file a claim could result in the forfeiture of your right to recover compensation at all.
+In addition, Pennsylvania personal injury claims are subject to a strict statute of limitations,2 which means that waiting to file a claim could result in the forfeiture of your right to recover compensation at all.

 Motorcycle accidents can result in serious injuries, and in the worst cases, death.
 Riders, therefore, should take every possible precaution.